Call Us: 240-452-4602

 Let’s take a quick look at several methods of securing oriental rugs to hardwood flooring, ranging from quick and cheap to durable and a tad more expensive ways on how to hold rugs in place.

-While they are affordable, easy to install, and certainly do hold rugs in place, these budget rug pads come with several adverse side effects that may make them more of a problem than a solution.
+However, while they are affordable and easy to install, and certainly do hold rugs in place, these budget rug pads come with several adverse side effects that may make them more of a problem than a solution.

 Anecdotal evidence abounds of these pads leaving behind a sticky, waffle-patterned residue after even only a few months of use.